wp-plugins/wp-symposium-pro/readme.txt

 Find out all about it at http://www.wpsymposiumpro.com.

+A big thank you to Jack, Harry, Patricia, Robert and Michael!

+Oh, and drink tea, tea is good...

 == Installation ==

 Go to plugins in your admin dashboard and click Add New, and search for WP Symposium Pro.

 Once activated, to get started quickly, go to WPS Pro->Setup (a new menu item), and click on the "Add Profile Pages" button (once).

+Erm... that's it!

 This will install a default profile page (with activity, etc), an edit profile page, a change avatar page and a friendships.